- GRADUATE STUDIES

 Mary C. Kelly Ph.D.

 Professor of History

 Professor Kelly pictured in August 2003 at one of the original Famine villages near Knockmore, Clare Island, County Mayo, Ireland.

-“My teaching interests include a variety of Modern American surveys and upper-level courses in Cultural, Intellectual, Women’s, Immigration and Ethnic History.
-As students are introduced to the personalities and events shaping American history, they are drawn to the interplay of diversity, gender, race, politics and ethnicity.
+“My teaching interests include Modern American surveys and upper-level courses in Cultural, Intellectual, Women’s, and Ethnic History.
+As students encounter the events that shaped American history, and the personalities who enliven its narratives, they witness the interplay of such factors as diversity, gender, race, politics and ethnic identity.
 They start to think in new and exciting ways about the influence of history and its lessons for us today.
-Offering a Women's History upper-level course dovetails with my involvement in the Women in Leadership program, and I have lately begun to explore connections between politics and religion in the classroom.
-The history of Ireland also finds its way into our curricular offerings from time to time.”
+Offering a Women's History upper-level course dovetails with my involvement in the Women in Leadership program, and I seek to more fully explore connections between politics and religion in the classroom.
+Speaking of politics and religion, the history of Ireland occasionally finds its way into our curricular offerings.”

-Dr. Kelly was honored with Faculty Appreciation Awards from the Franklin Pierce University Class of 2012, Class of 2011 and Class of 2009; and the Faculty of the Year award in 2002.
+Dr. Kelly's promotion to Professor of History takes effect in fall 2013.
+She was honored with Faculty Appreciation Awards from the Franklin Pierce University Class of 2012, Class of 2011 and Class of 2009; and the Faculty of the Year award in 2002.
 Beyond her History Departmental course offerings, her pedagogical interests include the First Year Experience, curricular assessment, and FPU’s New England Center for Civic Life.

 Professor Kelly pictured beside the Ancient Order of Hibernians and Ladies Auxiliary of the Ancient Order of Hibernians memorial to Famine Irish emigrants lost when the brig St. John went down off Cohasset, Mass. in 1849; less than a day's sail out from Boston."